 The starting point of the tool is the IT infrastructure.
-If a company has already built an appropriate infrastructure, finding a solution or vendor is more straight forward.
+If a company has already built an appropriate infrastructure, finding a forecasting solution or a vendor for a specific forecasting solution is less complicated.
 The reason for this is that in this case, the forecast provider will need to conform to file formats, communication protocols or security constraints, for example.
 If an IT infrastructure for the forecasting solution is to be established or renewed it needs to be closely following the technical requirements of the solution.

-In the other case, i.e. no IT infrastructure has been built yet, an internal analysis of the needs are required.
+If no IT infrastructure has been built yet, an internal analysis of the needs are required.
 In this analysis, it is important to know, whether there is a short-term goal with an objective to be reached with time constraints, or whether it is a long-term plan that needs to be satisfied.
-Usually such differentiation is dependent on the political landscape and adopted policies for the development of renewables in the country.

 The important aspects in the IT infrastructure to be considered are:

 - database structure

 - communication layer

 - monitoring and error handling

-- data storage and historic data accessibility
+- · data storage and historic data accessibility

 In general a forecast system interface, whether in-house or outsourced requires multiple data streams, starting from measured power and weather variables.
 Usually, there is a connection to the power unit's SCADA (Supervisory control and data acquisition) system.
-However, the measurement data needs storage and a data flow to the forecaster needs to be added as one more of the various internal data flow processes.
+However, the measurement data needs storage and a data flow of measurements and other production data from the power plants to the forecaster needs to be added as one more of the various internal data flow processes.

-It needs to be decided, whether there is a need to access other external data sources, such as NWP data, or the forecast data itself.
+It needs to be decided whether there is a need to access other external data sources, such as NWP data, or the forecast data itself.

-Dependent on the setup of the forecasting solution, it is necessary to evaluate how fast accessible historic data has to be, for example to carry out internal analysis, external data delivery to vendors, etc.
+Dependent on the setup of the forecasting solution, it is also necessary to evaluate how fast accessible historic data has to be, for example to carry out internal analysis, external data delivery to vendors, etc.

-3.2.1 IT requirements for single versus multiple forecast vendors
+3.2.1 IT impacts for single versus multiple forecast vendors